 !!
 Before anything: make sure you made a backup!

-Delete unattached media (orphaned images that are not attached to any WordPress post, page or custom post)
+Remove unused images attachments (orphaned images that are not attached to any WordPress post, page or custom post)

-The following function will delete them permanently both — from Media Library and from wp-content/uploads
+The following function will delete them permanently.
+Both — from Media Library and from wp-content/uploads

 folder too.

-Be careful what you are doing.
+Be careful with what you are doing.
 For example, in one of the projects we added images and descriptions on tags archive pages for SEO purposes and these images as you understand are not attached to any post, however that doesn’t mean we want to get rid of them.

 If you’ve thoroughly thought this out and you are sure you want to get rid of this orphaned media, here you go: